Interim Dean, Graduate School

 Assistant Dean, Academic Planning and Assessment

 The Assistant Dean for Academic Planning and Assessment oversees the development and assessment of academic programs at the graduate level, including new program development and program review.
-She also coordinates the activities of the Graduate Faculty Executive Committee (GFEC) and serves as liaison between the Graduate School and campus partners on all graduate program academic planning, compliance, and policy issues.
-Haslam has over 17 years of professional work experience in the field of education with responsibilities ranging from teaching and curricular development to program administration and serving students.
+The assistant dean coordinates the activities of the Graduate Faculty Executive Committee (GFEC) and serves as liaison between the Graduate School and campus partners on all graduate program academic planning, compliance, and policy issues.
+An engineer by training, Gustafson previously worked for the UW College of Engineering developing and directing top ranked online graduate engineering degrees.

 Assistant Dean, Diversity, Inclusion and Funding